Axidify/ai-dnd-rpg/README.md

 - **Progress Tracking** - See where you are in the story
 - **Pacing Control** - Minimum exchanges per scene

+### ✅ Save/Load System (NEW!)
+- **Save Games** - Save to numbered slots or timestamped files
+- **Load Games** - Resume from main menu or during play
+- **Persistent Progress** - Character, inventory, scenario state saved
+- **Multi-Platform Ready** - API-ready for cloud saves

 ### How It Works
-1. Player launches the game and creates a character
+1. Player launches the game and creates a character (or loads a save)
 2. Player selects an adventure or Free Play mode
 3. AI DM sets the scene tailored to your character
 4. Player types actions (e.g., "I search the room", "I talk to the innkeeper")
 5. AI responds with streaming text following scene guidance
-6. Story progresses through scenes based on player actions
+6. Combat, skill checks, and loot are handled automatically
+7. Player can save progress at any time
-7. Adventure concludes with resolution scene
+8. Adventure concludes with resolution scene

 ---